tarwn/lessthandot-hugo/blogs/content/posts/2012-05-11-report-builder-3-0-report.md

 date: 2012-05-11T11:28:00+00:00
 ID: 1625
 excerpt: |
-  In this post, you’ll learn what report parts are, how to use them, and why you should use them.
+  In this post, you'll learn what report parts are, how to use them, and why you should use them.
   Report Builder 3.0 – The Introduction
   Report Builder 3.0 - Table or Matrix Wizard
   Report Builder 3&hellip;